 The bond program is intended to last for five years.
-If the bond program is approved by voters, the City anticipates selling the first debt from this program in 2016.
+If the bond program is approved by voters, the City anticipates selling the first substantial amount debt from this program in 2020.
 From there, each year a portion of debt will be issued in the form of bonds.
-The program is slated to be finished by 2021.
+The program is slated to be finished by 2025.
 The majority of construction will happen during this window as well.
 A schedule will be developed should voters approve the proposition.

 How were these specific projects selected to be part of the bond program?

-The process to put together a package of projects began in late 2013 when city department staff reviewed master plans, assessed needs, reviewed citizen input and reviewed recommendations from boards and commissions such as the Parks and Recreation Board and developed a list of high-priority projects.
-At the same time, the City Council appointed a Citizens’ Bond Committee, made up of 19 citizens.
-The Citizens’ Bond Committee met over a dozen times between March and May 2014 to gather information about each proposed project and further prioritize the list.
-As part of their process, they listened to presentations of proposed projects, went on a tour of project locations and held two public open houses to receive feedback.
-In May, P&Z considered the package and recommended the proposed projects to City Council.
-City Council then spent the summer deliberating on the project list.
-The City Council accepted and approved the CBC’s recommendations and decided to add a fifth year to the proposed bond program.
-With that fifth year of funding, the City Council added several additional roadway projects.
+The process to put together a package of projects began in late 2017 when city department staff reviewed master plans, assessed needs, reviewed citizen input and reviewed recommendations from boards and commissions, such as the Parks and Recreation Board, to developed a list of high-priority projects.
+At the same time, the City Council appointed a Citizens Bond Committee, made up of 19 citizens.
+The Citizens Bond Committee held a series of meetings between March and May 2018 to gather information about each proposed project and further prioritize the list.
+As part of the process, committee members listened to presentations of proposed projects, toured project locations and held two public open houses to receive feedback.
+In May, the Planning and Zoning Commission considered the package and recommended the proposed projects to City Council.
+After deliberating the project list, the City Council accepted and approved the CBC’s recommendations in August.
 The amounts identified for each project are estimated amounts and the City of Arlington may reallocate the amounts among the various projects listed or substitute other projects of a similar nature in accordance with the respective bond proposition.
-In August, the City Council voted to call the election for November 2014.
+On Aug.
+14, the City Council voted to call the election for Nov.
+6, 2018.